top of page

 1947 The trio receives its first bad review ever from a small Spanish Ballet event.
 Sumack's voice is said to have “little musical style or quality to speak of.”
 Eventually, in Washington DC, a prestigious offer comes by way of a Pan American Union concert.
 A Washington Times critic is blown away by Sumack's beautiful voice and asks “what's the matter with The Met?”

-Grace Moore, who in 1941 had offered to help a very young Imma Sumack should she ever come to America, is tragically killed in a place crash.
+Grace Moore, who in 1941 had offered to help a very young Imma Sumack should she ever come to America, is tragically killed in a plane crash.
 Imma Sumack applies for American Citizenship but it does not happen (yet).

 1948 A leading theatrical agent tells Sumack she needs to dress "sexier more Spanish" and learn American songs.
 She begins shrieking at the man in Spanish “you idiot!
 I am Imma Sumack!
 Not some small-time novelty act!”